acidjazz/summon/README.md

 * support for more parameters for hte payload for db/index purposes

 ### why?
-I've spent hours googling this methodology enough to predictsomething like this needs to exist.
+I've spent hours googling this methodology enough to predict something like this needs to exist.
 Please if you have any comments/ideas/features let me know or even better fork this and submit pull requests.